Book Embeddings of k-Map Graphs: Preliminaries

 There is a \emph{normal form} for planar-maximal $k$-map graphs, which generalizes the normal form for 1-planar graphs by Alam et al.~\cite{abk-sld3c-13}.
-It is proved using a witness, which is augmented similarly to a triangulation of a planar graph.
+It is obtained via its witness, that is augmented similar to a triangulation of a planar graph.

-\begin{lemma} (i) If $G$ is a planar-maximal $k$-map graph, then there is a planar graph $G'$ with multi-edges and $d$-faces with $d \leq k$, so that $G$ is obtained by expanding each $d$-face to a $d$-clique, and then removing multi-edges.
+\begin{lemma} (i) If $G$ is a planar-maximal $k$-map graph, then there is a planar graph $G'$ with multi-edges and $d$-faces with $d \leq k$, such that $G$ is obtained by expanding each $d$-face to a $d$-clique, and then removing multi-edges.